 The recognition comes as Milliman launches Arius 3.0, which provides significant enhancements to the software’s automation capabilities, together with key additions to its reporting tools.
-This is the thirteenth major release of new functionality since Arius’ introduction four years ago.
+This is the 13th major release of new functionality since Arius’s introduction four years ago.

 Milliman has announced the release of Arius® Enterprise, the next generation of advanced analytics software for loss reserving for the insurance and reinsurance industry.
 Arius Enterprise is part of Milliman’s Arius family of solutions and relies on the industry-leading Arius software to provide the analysis and modeling tools that today’s sophisticated actuarial departments have come to depend on to keep their business ahead of the competition.